tim-pugh/Clang-On-GCP/README.md

 # Clang-On-GCP

-This repo is simply instructions for building Clang on a Google Cloud Platform Instance (GCP) running Ubuntu 18.04 LTS.
-This will work on 18.04 LTS most anywhere too, I just needed it on GCP and there was two additional packages I need that were pre-installed from a installation on my home computer.
+This repo are instructions for building Clang on a Google Cloud Platform VM instance (GCP) running Ubuntu 18.04 LTS.
+This will work on 18.04 LTS most anywhere too, I just needed it on GCP.

-Required Packages followed by pulling in code and then building:
+Required Packages followed by pulling in the code and then building:

 sudo apt install build-essential